blakecrosby/tz-map/README.md

 It's up to you to then convert that time zone name into a proper numerical offset from UTC.
 This can usually be done with your language of choice and your operating systems local version of the ```zoneinfo``` database.

+##Update Frequency##
+I try to update the data as soon as IANA does.
+They announce updates via their mailing list, and versions are numbered based on the year.
+So for example: ```2014b``` would be the second version released in 2014.
+It's usually updated around once a month.

 #Gimme my shapefile!#
 You can find the latest version of the shape file in this repo (in the ```output``` subdirectory):